AngRodSt/AI-Micro-Copywriter/README.md

 - **Content optimization**: Adjust tone and length to fit different contexts and audiences.
 - **Ease of use**: Copy generated texts directly to your clipboard.

-👉 **Live demo**: Explore the tool in action.
+👉 **Live demo**: Explore the tool in action. https://ai-micro-copywriter.vercel.app/

 ## Main features

 - Generates 3 optimized text variations.
 - Customize tone and content length.
-- Simulate A/B tests to assess effectiveness.
 - Copy-to-clipboard functionality for convenience.

 ## Setup